The Battle Born Ruleset

 It should not need to be said, but the following actions are also always forbidden:

-• Any other action which is obviously unreasonably dangerous in a tournament setting.
+Any other action which is obviously unreasonably unsafe in a tournament setting.

 Dangerous defensive behavior (such as intentionally blocking a cut with the hand) may be penalized by the judges and treated as a strike to a high priority location if the judges believe it may have been done to reduce the opponent’s ability to strike a scoring blow.